MicrosoftDocs/win32-pr.de-de/desktop-src/WsdApi/eventsourcebuilderimplementations.md

 ---
 # <a name="eventsourcebuilderimplementations-element"></a>eventSourceBuilderImplementations-Element

-Generiert Funktionen, die Ereignisquellenklassen erstellen.
+Generiert Funktionen, die Ereignisquellklassen erstellen.

 ## <a name="usage"></a>Verbrauch